brandleadership/kuhsaft/README.md

 ## Adding additional content languages

-If you wan't to translate your pages into another language, generate a new translation migration:
+If you want to translate your pages into another language, generate a new translation migration:

     # translate your pages into french
     rails g kuhsaft:translations:add fr